bazwilliams/christmas-lights/README.md

 Deployment:

-1. Obtain a certificate for your Thing and register it with AWS IOT.
-I used the one-click certificate generation within AWS IOT.
-Download the certifcates and record the Arn.
+1. Obtain a certificate for your Thing and register it with AWS IOT. `./generateCertificate.sh` will create a certificate, private and public key.
+It will output the Arn of the certificate which you need to reference for the cloudformation stack.
+You should download the root ca certificate from Amazon.
 2. Store the certificates in the `/certs` folder and the Arn in `/certs/arn.txt`
 3. `aws cloudformation create-stack --stack-name it-christmas-tree --template-body file://./aws/cloudformation.yaml --parameters ParameterKey=ThingName,ParameterValue=it-christmas-tree ParameterKey=Certificate,ParameterValue=\`cat certs/arn.txt\``